lfdevvel/pokemini/readme.txt

   For hardware documentation, visit: http://wiki.sublab.net/index.php/Pokemon_Mini

+> Compiling for Leapster Explorer

+  Simple stuff, all you need is the toolchain and SDL.
+  You then clone the repository then cd to 'platform/lf1000'.
+  From there, you run `CROSS_COMPILE=arm-none-linux-gnueabi- make'.
+  The output will be a file in the same directory called "PokeMiniSDL".

 > Keys & Information:

   To include real BIOS, place "bios.min" on the emulator's directory.
-  When no "bios.min" is present, emulator will use Pokémon-Mini FreeBIOS.
+  When no "bios.min" is present, emulator will use Pokï¿½mon-Mini FreeBIOS.

-  Pokémon-Mini     PC Keys
+  Pokï¿½mon-Mini     PC Keys
   ----------------------------
   D-PAD Left       Arrow Left
   D-PAD Right      Arrow Right